-According to CareerBuilder.com, an astounding 78% of workers within America live paycheck-to-paycheck.
-If you’re among the workers living paycheck-to-paycheck and haven’t yet had a chance to build up an emergency savings fund, you may find yourself in need of quick cash the next time your car breaks down or a family member has a unexpected pressing medical need.
+According to CareerBuilder.com, an astonishing 78% of workers in the U.S. live paycheck to paycheck.
+If you’re among that group and haven’t yet had a chance to build up an emergency savings fund, you may find yourself in need of quick cash the next time your car breaks down or a family member has an unexpected medical crisis.

-If you’ve ever been denied for a payday loan, it’s helpful to know why.
-Below is a list of the most common reasons a lender may reject your payday loan application.
+If you’ve ever been denied a payday loan, you’re probably wondering why.
+Here is a list of the most common reasons a lender may reject your payday loan application.

 Every lender has a set of minimum requirements each applicant must meet.
-Typically, the lender will only accept applications from individuals who are 18 years of age or older who are also citizens of the United States.
+Typically the lender will only accept applications from individuals who are 18 years of age or older who are also United States citizens.
 Sometimes lenders have a higher age requirement of 21.

 Even if you have a job and can prove your income, it doesn’t mean you make enough to qualify for the payday loan.
 Some lenders require applicants to bring home at least $800 a month.
 Sometimes welfare and unemployment income are considered, as long as there is also additional income that puts you over the lender’s minimum income requirements.
-It’s a good idea to make sure you meet this criterion before you apply.
+It’s a good idea to make sure you meet the lender’s criteria before you apply.

-Payday loan lenders often require borrowers to leave a post-dated check with them or fill out an ACH withdrawal for repayment on the due date of the loan.
-If you don’t have a checking account, you wouldn’t be able to do this and your application would be denied.
+Payday loan lenders often require borrowers to leave a post-dated check with them or fill out an ACH withdrawal for repayment on the loan due date.
+If you don’t have a checking account, you won’t be able to do this and your application will be denied.

 If you have any outstanding payday loans or paycheck advances, a lender will be leery about granting your application.
 This is true whether the loans or advances are current or past due, as another payday loan would only further increase your debt.